 What is Money, in any case?

 Money is an almost metaphysical thing.
 Different societies have used seashells, precious metals etc as money, the key characteristic being the relative rarity of the commodity used.
-In China (in the 7th Century under the Tang dynasty), paper currency was invented and more widely introduced in the 11th Century (Song Dynasty), where it was encountered by Marco Polo and others, who introduced the idea to Europe.
+In China (in the 7th Century under the Tang dynasty), paper currency was invented, and later more widely introduced in the 11th Century (Song Dynasty), where it was encountered by Marco Polo and others, who introduced the idea to Europe.

 Paper currency was, at first and for a long time, backed or notionally backed by precious metals, notably gold.
 Paper money only became generally acceptable in Europe a thousand years after its invention in China.
-The natural scepticism of the people was overcome both by its convenience and by its credibility, that credibility not only bolstered by its supposed convertability into gold or silver but by the draconian penalties visited upon those who counterfeited the notes.
+The natural scepticism of the people was overcome both by its convenience and by its credibility, that credibility not only bolstered by its supposed convertability into gold or silver but also by the draconian penalties visited upon those who counterfeited the notes.

 These factors underpin all money, credibility or popular belief in its value being the core.